junxit/us-congress-bills-115/metadata.md

 - 2018-09-07 — Placed on the Union Calendar, Calendar No. 715.
 - 2018-09-07 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 115-922.
 - 2018-09-07 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 115-922.
+- 2018-09-12 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2018-09-12 — Considered as unfinished business. (consideration: CR H8157)
+- 2018-09-12 — Considered under suspension of the rules. (consideration: CR H8129-8130)
+- 2018-09-12 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+5923.
+- 2018-09-12 — Motion to reconsider laid on the table Agreed to without objection.
+- 2018-09-12 — Mr. Gianforte moved to suspend the rules and pass the bill, as amended.
+- 2018-09-12 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 379 - 3 (Roll no. 394). (text: CR H8129)
+- 2018-09-12 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 379 - 3 (Roll no. 394).(text: CR H8129)